 Vitreous Fluid May Hold Early Signs of Alzheimer's Disease

 Previous research has examined the utility of testing for biomarkers in spinal fluid and imaging the eye's retina for clues about a person’s AD risk, but these tests are not without their limitations.
-For example, the spinal fluid used in some AD tests must be obtained through a lumbar puncture, an invasive and expensive procedure that can be painful for patients during and after the procedure.
-The retina imaging scan is encouraging, but needs more study to determine whether abnormalities in the eye are due to preclinical AD or an undiagnosed eye disease.
+For example, the spinal fluid used in some AD tests must be obtained through a lumbar puncture, an invasive and expensive procedure that can be painful for patients both during and after.
+The retina imaging scan is encouraging, but it needs more study to determine whether abnormalities in the eye are due to preclinical AD or an undiagnosed eye disease.

 New research from Boston Medical Center (BMC), published in the Journal of Alzheimer’s Disease, points toward the possibility of a more accessible test for detecting AD risk before symptom onset.

 Researchers examined amyloid-β and tau protein levels in eye fluid that’s extracted — and typically discarded — during certain eye surgeries.
 None of the participants had an AD diagnosis.
 Lower levels of these biomarker proteins were significantly associated with lower scores on a nondiagnostic test of the corresponding patient’s baseline cognitive function.
 The research is the first study to connect these known AD biomarkers in the eye to mental status.

 “The findings could help us build an accessible and minimally invasive test to determine Alzheimer’s disease risk, especially among patients with eye disease,” says Lauren Wright, MD, first author on the study and ophthalmology fellow at BMC.